kaada/steam-market-bot/README.md

 a market for virtual items made for the Steam platform.**

-splinter is needed for the software to run, and can be downloaded at: https://pypi.python.org/pypi/splinter, or by using the command '[sudo] pip install splinter.'
+splinter is needed for the software to run, and can be downloaded at: https://pypi.python.org/pypi/splinter, or by using the command 'pip install splinter'.

 UPDATE: No longer puts the items back into the market (at market price) automatically.
 The market (server-side) is under constant developement, and the risk of failure is therefore too high.